 This Finland igloo hotel is one of the prominent glass igloo hotels and offers unique rooms built on the snow with shared shower facilities and sleeping bags.

-Some rooms have glass ceilings and also feature wake-up services to alert visitors when the flares for the Northern Lights are present in the sky.
+Some rooms have glass ceilings and feature wake-up services to alert visitors when the Northern Lights flares are in the sky.
 You will enjoy a thrilling atmosphere, complemented by its ice restaurant and ice bar.